opentensor/developer-docs/docs/schedule-key-swap.md

 ### Step 3: Verify the install

-Test if you properly installed the schedule coldkey swap feature by running the below command:
+Test if you correctly installed the schedule coldkey swap feature by running the below command:

 ```bash
 btcli wallet --help